blal41/Croma-mobile-Web-Application/README.md

 # PixelPulse Mobile Web Application

-PixelPulse Mobile Web Application is an e-commerce website designed for ordering laptops online.
+PixelPulse Mobile Web Application is an e-commerce website designed for ordering mobile-phones online.

-## Demo

-A demo of the project is available in [laptop-galaxy.mp4](laptop-galaxy.mp4).
-Please note that the features shown in the demo are not exhaustive.
-Only the core features are showcased.

 ## Tools Used